Skip to main content

 The Okanagan is home to some of the most sought-after vineyards, beaches and vacation destinations in the country.
 Every year over 2 million visitors flock to the valley, some for the first time and many for their annual summer and winter vacations.
 Kelowna has something for everyone, and it doesn’t take long to fall in love with our vibrant city.

-To help get you started, we’ve put together some visitor essentials.
-Here are some common questions we get asked, as well as some resources to help you find your way around and plan your stay.
+To help get you started, we’ve put together some local knowledge.
+Here are some common questions we get asked, as well as some resources to help you find your way around.

 Kelowna Weather